 – Overnight bus back to Kuala Lumpur

-I usually prefer to take a bus on weekend trips because it’s cheaper and I can sleep during the trip.
+This is the itinerary that I made for my long-weekend trip.
+I prefer to take the bus because it’s cheaper and I can sleep during the commute.

 So basically, RM500 for 3 days is a safe budget if you’re traveling alone.